votca/votca/README.md

 -   setup, initializes variables, like `cmake_args` to be used during the build.
 -   forward, forward commit to master/stable in a module to votca/votca
+-   changelog, create and commit a changelog entry